Crell/enum-comparison/rfc.md

 Passing a Primitive Case to a primitive-typed parameter or return will produce the primitive value in weak-typing mode, and produce a `TypeError` in strict-typing mode.

 A Primitive-Backed enumeration also has a static method `from()` that is automatically generated.
 The `from()` method will up-cast from a primitive to its corresponding Enumerated Case.
-Invalid primitives with no matching Case will throw a `TypeError`.
+Invalid primitives with no matching Case will throw a `ValueError`.

 ```php
 $record = get_stuff_from_database($id);